Kentucky Supreme Court Rejects Medical Malpractice Approval Panel

 Under the law, the plaintiff had to file a claim with Cabinet for Health and Family Services for review.
 But with over 500 cases filed while the law was still in effect, a massive backlog impeded a number of plaintiffs from accessing the courts in a timely manner.

-The Tampa legal team at Masterson, Hoag & Smith, P.A. has successfully pursued hundreds of cases for those injured by medical negligence.
+The St. Petersburg legal team at Masterson & Hoag, P.A. has successfully pursued hundreds of cases for those injured by medical negligence.
 Please feel free to give us a call or contact us for a free case evaluation.